GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 </figure>

 {% Aside %}
 Browsers also highlight blocked content in developer tooling.
-Block content issues are detailed in the Issues Tab in Chrome and Edge, and Firefox and Safari log messages in the developer console.
+Blocked content issues are detailed in the Issues Tab in Chrome and Edge, and Firefox and Safari log messages in the developer console.
 {% endAside %}

 ## The mixed content specification